Housing affordability hits historic low

 Why the Fed is making homes less affordable

 The Federal Reserve’s ongoing battle to stifle inflation has pushed up mortgage rates following a series of jumbo interest rate hikes.
-After reaching record lows of under 3 percent earlier in 2021, the 30-year fixed rate mortgage jumped to more than 7 percent before dipping back down at the beginning of the new year.
+After reaching record lows of under 3% earlier in 2021, the 30-year fixed rate mortgage jumped to more than 7% before dipping back down at the beginning of the new year.

 The central bank is expected to raise its interest rates several more times this year, putting more pressure on the housing market and raising mortgage rates.
 And this could lead to price declines, Maleyev said.